willhk10/BasicCAD/README.md

 ## ***Description***

 This part was also very simple, as it used the revolve feature.
 I spent roughly 5 minutes on this part, and all that was challenging was getting the mates and making the shape fully constrained.
+Also, I had to create a small arc that acted as the top of the trapezoid that was used as the wheel cutout.

 ---